Potomac-Appalachian Transmission Highline: 2012

+On May 8, 2024, the PATH project appeared in a list of potential NEITCs drawn up by the U.S. Department of Energy.
+If approved, "A NIETC designation enables federal 'backstop' permitting, where the Federal Energy Regulatory Commission can step in to site (using federal eminent domain) and permit a transmission project that a state denies to approve."

 Kemptown property

 In December 2008 PATH Allegheny Transmission Company, LLC purchased two contiguous properties in Kemptown, Maryland comprising 152.2 acres for $6.83 million.
 The properties, actively farmed at the time, were sold by the Browning family which held title to one property as a limited partnership and the other property as a limited liability company.
 The Kemptown properties are bisected by a high tension electrical transmission line owned by the Baltimore Gas and Electric Company and are adjacent to a second high tension electrical transmission line.
 The Kemptown property was slated by PATH as the location of a large electrical substation.
 In September 2010, PATH Allegheny Transmission Company, LLC conveyed the property to PATH Allegheny Maryland Transmission Company, LLC for no consideration.

 On August 22, 2017 the two Kemptown properties, along with several other smaller properties in Maryland, Virginia and West Virginia were sold at public auction.
 F.C.
 Frederick, Inc. a non-profit soccer club based in Frederick Maryland submitted the winning bids on the Kemptown properties.
 Settlement on the transaction occurred in October 2017 at a price of $1.008 million.